ibm-cloud-architecture/refarch-cloudnative-resiliency/mysql/README.md

     # exit
     ```

-The inventory database is now replicated in a second BlueMix instance.
+The inventory database is now replicated to the slave container running in the secondary BlueMix region.